LED-backlit LCD

 An LED-backlit LCD is a liquid-crystal display that uses LEDs for backlighting instead of traditional cold cathode fluorescent (CCFL) backlighting.
 LED-backlit displays use the same TFT LCD (thin-film-transistor liquid-crystal display) technologies as CCFL-backlit LCDs, but offer a variety of advantages over them.

-While not an LED display, a television using such a combination of an LED backlight with an LCD panel is advertised as an LED TV by some manufacturers and suppliers.
+Televisions that use a combination of an LED backlight with an LCD panel are sometimes advertised as LED TVs, although they are not truly LED displays.

+Backlit LCDs cannot achieve true blacks for pixels, unlike OLED and microLED displays.
+This is because even in the "off" state, black pixels still allow some light from the backlight through.
+Some LED-backlit LCDs use local dimming zones to increase contrast between bright and dim areas of the display, but this can result in a "blooming" or "halo" effect on dark pixels in or adjacent to an illuminated zone.

 Comparison with CCFL-backlit LCDs

 Advantages

 When compared with earlier CCFL backlights, using LEDs for backlighting offers: